 A journalist and writer, he is the founder and editor of Ambiental, a contributing editor at InfoAmazonia and a freelance writer for National Geographic Brasil, where he previously worked as an editor (2001-2013).
 A fellow at the International Center for Journalists (ICFJ, 2015), a graduate in Entrepreneurial Journalism from the City University of New York (Cuny, 2016) and a panelist at two sessions of the World Conference of Science Journalism (WCSJ, 2017).
 Medaglia is currently a fellow in the Knight Science Journalism Program at MIT (KSJ-MIT, 2019-2020).

 Photographer and Web Developer

-Co-founder of Ambiental, he works with photography, video and web development, focusing on journalistic content.
+Works with photography, video and web development, focusing on journalistic content.
 Conservation International (CI) project partner.
 Forner published his work on The Washington Post, Los Angeles Times, National Geographic, The Guardian, Dagens Nyheter and Deutsche Welle, and has also collaborated with TV Cultura, BBC and Al Jazeera.
 In 2010, he was awarded the Society for News Design.